toraora/sfbanorcalarml.org/content/news/season-2024/2024-04-07-2024-arml-information.md

 - Do not use anything offensive or anyone else's copyrighted material.

-Send your designs to info@sfbanorcalarml.org by April 28th.
+Send your designs to {{ email() }} by April 28th.
 If you would like help with your design, send it in at least a week early, and we will do our best to help improve it.

 **Action Items**